rebcabin/tangledown/README.md

     - DONE: investigate [Papermill](https://papermill.readthedocs.io/en/latest/) as a solution
 - DONE: find out whether pickle is a better alternative to json for dumping dictionaries for the kernel
 - DONE: Jupytext kernel for `tangledown` so we can run `noweb` and `block` tags that have `block` tags in them.

+## DUDE!

+Some people write "TODO" in their code so they can find all the spots where they thought they might have trouble but didn't have time to write the error-handling (prophylactic) code at the time.
+I like to write "DUDE" because it sounds like both "TODO" but is more RUDE (also sounds like "DUDE") and funny.
+This story is supposed to be amusing.

+## Known Bugs to Fix<a id="section-known-bugs"></a>

+I must apologize once again, but this is just a toy at this point!
+Recall the [DISCLAIMER](#disclaimer).
+The following are stackranked from highest to lowest priority.

+1. FIXED: writing to "tangledown.py" and to "./tangledown.py" clobbers the file rather than appending.
+Use pathlib to compare filenames rather than string comparison.
+2. FIXED: tangling to files in the home directory via `~` does not work.
+We know one dirty way to fix it, but proper practice with pathlib is a better answer.

 # TangleUp Design and Implementation<a id="tangleup"></a>